 My second reason is the flick lock system that Black Diamond and others now use that allows for a huge range of size adjustment and a guaranteed locking mechanism (I have never had one fail yet).
 I mainly use my poles going down hills so I will always lengthen them to longer than normal to suit the terrain.

 My third reason for choosing these over the smaller, lighter trifold poles is that they provide enough length to fit into my Osprey Pack ‘stow on the go’ system.
 I find that this allows me to deploy or store the poles without having to stop which means I will use the poles when I need to rather than just putting up with the conditions.

-Price is another bonus on these poles and the features and robustness they come with provide exceptional value being under 200 dollars.
+Price is another bonus on these poles and the features and robustness they come with provide exceptional value being under AUD$200.
 We have used cheaper poles but we find that they just don’t last.

 Now for the negatives.
 These poles do have negatives and the the most obvious one is weight and at 490 grams they are on the heavier side.
 The other main issue is that the foam handles are quite long and the is designed to allow you get the the perfect hand placement whatever the conditions.
 I find that the additional length of foam is not usefiul from my perspective and just adds weight.

 Overall these are a great four season pole being robust and useable in a variety of environments so unless you want to go ultralight these are a good choice for those that want an all purpose pole that isn’t going to break the bank.

 You can purchase the Black Diamond Trail Trekking Poles online from Snowys